sorbet/sorbet/website/docs/tstruct.md

 > TODO: This page is still a fragment.
 Contributions welcome!

-While Sorbet supports using `Hash`es and `Struct`s, using they aren't always possible to model well statically.
+While Sorbet supports using Hashes and Structs, using they aren't always possible to model well statically.

 The `sorbet-runtime` gem ships with an alternative to using Ruby's `Hash` or